Significant accounting policies

 Basis of preparation

-The consolidated annual accounts (the ‘annual accounts’) have been prepared in accordance with International Financial Reporting Standards (‘IFRS’) as endorsed by the European Union and with Part 9 of Book 2 of the Dutch Civil Code for the financial period ended on December 31, 2021.
-These annual accounts are based on the ‘going concern’ principle.
+The consolidated financial statements (the ‘financial statements’) have been prepared in accordance with International Financial Reporting Standards (‘IFRS’) as endorsed by the European Union and with Part 9 of Book 2 of the Dutch Civil Code for the financial period ended on December 31, 2022.
+These financial statements are based on the ‘going concern’ principle.

-The consolidated annual accounts are measured at historical cost except for:
+The consolidated financial statements are measured at historical cost except for:

 Money market funds, commercial paper and all derivative instruments that are mandatory measured at fair value;

 Equity investments which are measured mandatory at fair value through profit and loss (FVPL) or fair value through other comprehensive income (FVOCI);

 The part of loans to the private sector which is measured (mandatory) at fair value (refer to business model assessment and contractual cash flow assessment in this chapter below)

 The carrying value of debt issued that qualifies for hedge accounting, is adjusted for changes in fair value related to the hedged risk;